Innovation and Strategic Network Formation: Proof of Theorem

 The first-order condition for the latter expression at $q_i=q^*$ implies that

 is $o(n^{k-1})$.
 Solving for $\iota(q^*,q^*)$ such that this holds, we obtain

 Thus,

 The left-hand side is the asymptotic probability that a firm does not indirectly learn from a firm which learns all ideas known to all firms in the giant component, and this is $1-\alpha$.
-So
+So or equivalently $\alpha(\alpha \delta + 1 - \delta)=0.$ Since $\delta\leq 1$, our sequence of solutions to equation (\ref{eq:giantcompsize}) must have $\alpha = 0$, and therefore cannot be supercritical.